inspirasiprogrammer/Software-Engineering-Roadmap/❤️ Core Modules/02. Algorithms and Data Structures/README.md

       - If x doesn’t match with any of elements,return -1.

+      Steps extended:

+      Step 1: Set i to 1
+      Step 2: if i > n then go to step 7
+      Step 3: if A[i] = x then go to step 6
+      Step 4: Set i to i + 1
+      Step 5: Go to Step 2 |The linear fashion|
+      Step 6: Print Element x Found at index i and go to step 8 Step 7: Print element not found
+      Step 8: Exit

-      The time complexity of linear search algorithm is O(n) cause it's looking for the data in a linear fashion which means it will keep on looking until it matches with the given input.
+      The time complexity of linear search algorithm is O(n) cause it's looking for the data in a linear fashion,

+      which means it will keep on looking until it matches with the given input.

       '''